 For a complete overview of specs and comparisons, see our full Snode AD80 Buyer’s Guide.
+For broader home gym insights, check our best home gym for apartments and where to splurge vs. save.

-The Achille’s Heel of Adjustable Dumbbells: Why Dial Systems Fail
+The Achilles’ Heel of Adjustable Dumbbells: Why Dial Systems Fail

 The result?
 A $500+ paperweight after 18‑24 months of serious use.
 Magnetic systems, in theory, attack all three of these failure points.